 All submissions fulfilling the submission requirements will be peer-reviewed, and accepted papers will be published in the conference proceedings.

-If you have any questions regarding the formatting of your paper, please contact the Program Chairs: Annamaria Recupero (firstname.lastname@example.org).
+If you have any questions regarding the formatting of your paper, please contact the Program Chair: Annamaria Recupero (firstname.lastname@example.org).

 Long and Short Papers